 These programs and services offer support to veterans starting a business:

 Register your business to be eligible for special purchasing opportunities at VetBiz.gov.

-Visit the Office of Veterans Business Development.
-Its mission is to maximize the availability, applicability and usability of all administration small business programs for Veterans, Service-Disabled Veterans, Reserve Component Members, and their Dependents or Survivors.
+The Office of Veterans Business Development helps maximize the availability, applicability and usability of all administration small business programs for Veterans, Service-Disabled Veterans, Reserve Component Members, and their Dependents or Survivors.

 Franchising, unlike starting a business, does not require you to start from scratch.
 It can be a great alternative if you want to have some guidance in the startup phase of the business.
 But investing in a franchise, like all investments, involves financial risk.